hamzaak/designpatterns/README.md

 1. **[Chain of Responsibility](chainofresponsibility/):** Passes a request among a list or chain of objects. :heavy_check_mark:
 2. **Command:** Wraps a request under an object as a command and passed to invoker object.
 3. **Interpreter:** Implements an expression interface to interpret a particular context.
-4. **Iterator:** Provides a way to access the elements of a collection object in sequential manner without knowing its underlying structure.
+4. **Iterator:** Provides a way to access the elements of a collection object in sequential manner without knowing its underlying structure. :soon:
 5. **Mediator:** Allows multiple objects to communicate with each other’s without knowing each other’s structure.
 6. **Memento:** Capture the current state of an object and store it in such a manner that it can be restored at a later time without breaking the rules of encapsulation.
 7. **[Observer](observer/):** Allows an object (subject) to publish changes to its state and other objects (observer) that depend upon that object are automatically notified of any changes to the subject's state. :heavy_check_mark:
 8. **State:** Alters the behavior of an object when it’s internal state changes.
 9. **[Strategy](strategy/):** Allows a client to choose an algorithm from a family of algorithms at run-time and gives it a simple way to access it. :heavy_check_mark:
-10. **Visitor:** Creates and performs new operations onto a set of objects without changing the object structure or classes. :soon:
+10. **[Visitor](visitor/):** Creates and performs new operations onto a set of objects without changing the object structure or classes. :heavy_check_mark:
 11. **[Template Method](templatemethod/):** Defines the basic steps of an algorithm and allow the implementation of the individual steps to be changed. :heavy_check_mark:

 License